isomerpages/govtech-jagathestack/_2020/04-prizes.md

 ### Swag

-Teams in the top 10 of each category will be awarded some swag from us, including the CSG CTF C01N, a Espressif ESP32 powered board for you to hack!
+Each member of the top 10 teams of each category will be awarded some swag from us, including the Stack the Flags CTF C01N, a Espressif ESP32 powered board for you to hack!

 ### Special Awards

 The organising committee behind the STACK the Flags CTF wants to recognise teams that perform spectacularly for specific domains.
 Further updates coming soon!

 ### Awesome Writeups

 Lastly, we are rewarding the best write-ups for each of the challenges with a cash award!
 The following will be the assessment rubrics that we will use to determine the best writeup for the challenge.

 Component | Description | Percentage (%)
 ---|---|---